 The improvements implemented for the trade in services statistics in the ITAs also affected the trade in services portion of the international services statistics.
-In addition, BEA made improvements to the trade in services statistics that affected detail published in the presentation of the international services statistics but not in the ITAs.
-Key improvements in classifications, methodologies, and presentations that are reflected in the trade in services statistics are highlighted below.
+In addition, BEA made improvements to the trade in services statistics that affected detail published in the presentation of the international services statistics but not in the ITAs.2 Key improvements in classifications, methodologies, and presentations that are reflected in the trade in services portion of BEA's international services statistics are highlighted below.